chaoticgoodcomputing/chaoticgoodcomputing.github.io/content/public/content/notes/typst-resume-template.md

 title: Typst Resume Template
 date: 2024-04-21
 tags:
-  - mentoring/professional-dev
+  - articles/tutorials
 draft: false
 ---

 ![[Sample Resume Template.png]]

 > This guide is a direct copy of the Resume Template on the [Typst Universe](https://typst.app/universe/package/resume-starter-cgc) portal.
-New versions, or extra thoughts, will be available in #mentoring/professional-dev

 Welcome to the 2.0 version of the Super Cool Resume Template: now with 100% less LaTeX!